Bob Livingston: Gubernatorial race

 In 1985, Livingston had called for the resignation of Governor Edwin Edwards, who faced indictment and trial on charges of racketeering and fraud.
 "He shouldn't continue to drag the image of our state down with his legal problems," Livingston said of Edwards.

 In 1987, Livingston ran for governor himself and declared, "You can lay our problems at the hands of politicians."
 He questioned the state's poor performance regarding school drop-outs, unemployment, and credit rating.
 He even noted that Louisiana had a high number of cancer patients, a factor that was often attributed to environmental hazards.
 Livingston continued:

 I'm prepared to clean house....
 The rest of the nation has the impression that Louisiana doesn't want to work... that Louisiana will tolerate corruption... that Louisiana is not serious about improving its quality of life....

 Despite polls that had generally showed that Livingston would face the incumbent governor, Edwin Edwards, in a second round of balloting, Livingston finished third of the nine candidates.
 Because of a last-week surge to his fellow U.S. representative, Buddy Roemer of Louisiana's 4th congressional district, Livingston fell ten points short of a runoff berth.
 Roemer was slated into a runoff election officially the Louisiana general election.
 Two other major candidates finished behind Livingston: the Democratic (later Republican) representative Billy Tauzin of Louisiana's 3rd congressional district and the outgoing Secretary of State James H. "Jim" Brown.

-After the primary, Livingston quickly endorsed his House colleague Roemer, then a Democrat, but the runoff election was canceled because Edwards conceded the race to Roemer.
-It was said that Edwards had wanted to face Livingston in a general election and that he would then have remained around for the second balloting.
-Instead, Edwards pulled out of the second round of balloting to prevent Roemer from consolidating majority support.

 Despite his showing in the gubernatorial race, Livingston remained popular in his district and went on to win easy re-elections as he moved up the leadership ladder in the House.